ericrkuo/DeadCodeRemover/README.md

     while line := data.readline():
         do_smthg(line)
     ```
   - Note: Python has plenty of special syntaxes that do not appear in other languages.
+We definitely agree with this point, and were quite surprised these behaviors were allowed in Python.
+Our group immediately began implementing this feedback, but due to higher priority items such as the video and presentation, we decided to act on this in the future.

 - Users suggested that it might be easier to use as a built-in editor extension instead of a command line.
 Running our analysis each time through a CLI for every file the user desires could be cumbersome for the user.
 - Users suggested they want to see some dead code that is unreachable for any inputs.